bbl-dres/landcover-survey/docs/MANUAL.md

 ### What does this application do?

-The application calculates the area (m²) of each **land cover type** within each Swiss cadastral parcel, using official surveying data from geodienste.ch and swisstopo.
+The application calculates, per Swiss cadastral **parcel**, the area each **land cover type** occupies, and additionally analyses **building zones** and **FOEN habitats**.
+It uses official surveying data from geodienste.ch and swisstopo / geo.admin.ch.
+Areas are shown in hectares (ha) — switchable to m² in the header.

 ### Quick start

-1. **Upload a CSV or Excel file** with at least two columns: `ID` and `EGRID`.
-   Additional columns are preserved and exported with the prefix `input_`.
+1. **Pick a parcel** — click a parcel on the map, or search by EGRID, parcel number, or address.
+Or, in the **Batch upload (CSV)** tab, upload a CSV/Excel file with `ID` and `EGRID` columns (extra columns are preserved with the `input_` prefix).
-2. **Review results** — map, table, and summary show land cover per parcel.
+2. **Review results** — map, table, and summary show land cover, building zones, and FOEN habitats per parcel.
-3. **Export** — download as CSV, Excel, or GeoJSON.
+3. **Export** — Parcels CSV, Land Cover CSV, Excel (one sheet per layer), GeoJSON (all layers in one FeatureCollection, a `layer` field per feature), or a self-contained HTML report.

 ### What is EGRID?